hailey0503/klaytn_alert/README.md

 ## Contact

-For any inquiries or questions, please reach out to us at [haileypong@berkeley.edu].
+For any inquiries or questions, please reach out to us at haileypong@berkeley.edu.

 ---